1SonOfGlory/AI_RealTime_SignLanguage_Translator/README.md

 3. Watch the AI avatar perform the sign language in real-time.

 ### Contributing
-We welcome contributions from the community!
+I welcome contributions from the community!
 Please follow these steps to contribute:
 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-branch`
 3. Make your changes and commit them: `git commit -m 'Add new feature'`